mdbct/photocrypt/README.md

 The algorithm used in this program can be explained briefly as:

-* The 1st row of image is used to store the 40-byte SHA1 hex string of the password.
+* The 1st row of image is used to store the 40-byte SHA1 hash string of the password.
+Each bit of hash string is stored in the LSB of each byte of the image.

 * The secret data starts from the beginning of the 2nd row.
 Only LSBs of the pixels are changed.
 Other 7 more significant bits are left as is.